-Special Projects for FY20:
+Special Projects For FY20:

-Projects funded through the General Fund include replacement of the Jackson Boyd water fountain, continuation of automation for heating and cooling systems, and maintenance of the main electrical box in the Community Center.
+Projects funded through the General Fund include replacement of the Jackson Boyd water fountain, continuation of automation for heating and cooling systems, and maintenance of the main electrical box.

 Projects funded through the Facility Maintenance Reserve (FMR) for the Community Center include replacement of Air Handlers 5,6 & 8 on second floor of the Community Center, construction of a storage area for Housing and Community Development, refurbishment of the epoxy surface on the lower level parking area and partial funding for a renovation of the cable office.